-It seems like there's always at least one prime number between two perfects squares.
-But is this always the case?
+It seems like there's always a prime number between two perfect squares... but is this always the case!?